jrandyrichardson/confluence-site/display/release/BigMemory-Max-4.3.md

 * Failover Tuning – Data consistency for cross-data center clustering (BigMemory 4.3.3)
 * Support for Tomcat 8 (BigMemory 4.3.3)
 * Quartz no longer supported (BigMemory 4.3.3)
-* Added Docker to Terracotta kit for SAG Install (BigMemory 4.3.4)
+* Added Docker to Terracotta kit (BigMemory 4.3.4)
 * Support for Windows Server 2016 (BigMemory 4.3.4)
 * Prometheus support for BigMemory Max monitoring/stats (BigMemory 4.3.10)
 * As notified in early 2021, WAN modularized into own tar file, removed from BigMemory Max kit as it was previously deprecated (BigMemory 4.3.10)